 In order to combat deforestation and the use of crop protection agents, while at the same time improving the position of farmers in the soya production areas, various initiatives have been set up for the use of responsible soya.
 Round Table on Responsible Soy (RTRS) is an important example of that.
 RTRS only allows soya for which no deforestation has taken place.
 The percentage of soya with an RTRS or other certificate is estimated to be 2 percent worldwide.
 The Dutch animal feed sector of which the VanDrie Group forms part, processes soya fully in accordance with these responsible soya standards.
 Our sector is therefore at the cutting edge of sustainable soya sourcing.

-Besides purchasing RSPO certified palm oil as part of the covenant, we are also collaborating with our supplier Olenex (part of Wilmar) on Mariposa.
-Mariposa is a fund in which companies donate money on the basis of the palm oil volumes that they buy.
+In addition to purchasing traceability certificates as part of the Nevedi Covenant, we are collaborating with our supplier Olenex (part of Wilmar) on the Mariposa project.
+Mariposa is a fund where companies donate money based on the volumes of palm oil they buy.
 The Wilmar sustainability team, on behalf of Olenex, is going to set up projects in Latin America with that fund, by means of which palm oil farmers will be helped to become more sustainable.
 In this way, we also want to increase our impact.
 One of the projects is WISSE, which was launched at the end of 2019.
 During a three-year programme, more than 1,800 small farmers in Latin America will be trained to become sustainable entrepreneurs.
 The participants will receive training courses in order to combine sustainable, small-scale palm oil cultivation with nature preservation.
 Participants will also be coached to certify their production according to the strict sustainability criteria of the RSPO or the International Sustainability and Carbon Certification (ISCC) system.

 Circular agriculture and the circular economy